 - Possesses the skills, resources, and expertise to win your case

 That is what you will find when you come to Arnold & Itkin.
-Our team has recovered billions of dollars, a feat that few other firms can claim.
-More importantly, we have helped countless clients get the fair compensation they deserved following catastrophic oil rig explosions.
+Our team has recovered billions.
+More importantly, we have helped countless clients get the fair compensation they deserved following catastrophic oil rig fires.

 Electrical fires can be caused by many issues as well.
-There are specific electrical devices that employees are allowed to use offshore and others that they are prohibited from handling.
+There are specific electrical devices that employees are allowed to use offshore.
 It is pertinent that individuals abide by the rules set in place for their safety and the safety of others.
 Additionally, any open wires that have eroded can spark and eventually cause a significant fire if not attended to right away.
 The staff, in general, must be aware of their surroundings and the dangerous environment that they are a part of when coming aboard an oil platform.
 Sometimes even natural occurrences such as lightning can strike the platform, leaving little time for employees to escape the rig before the onset of a fire.

 Regardless of the circumstances, the oil rig company can be at fault for these types of disasters.

 The company may know full well that there are issues aboard an oil platform, but neglect to do anything about it due to the high cost to their business or just plain negligence.
-Victims of oil rig explosions and fires should always seek medical attention first for any burns or traumatic injuries they have, and then they should get in contact with an exemplary lawyer as soon as possible.
+Victims of oil rig and fires should always seek medical attention first, and then they should get in contact with an oil rig fire lawyer as soon as possible.

-Today, oil rigs have a Blowout Preventers (BOP) to seal in the high-pressure gases that try to force their way to the surface of the hole being drilled.
+Today, oil rigs have a blowout preventers (BOP) to seal in the high-pressure gases that try to force their way to the surface of the hole being drilled.
 The blowout preventer acts as a lid on a pressure cooker and is attached to the surface casing that is cemented into the ground before the drilling even starts.
-Blowout preventers can be installed on land-based or offshore rigs and may be located as deep as 7,000 feet or more.
+Blowout preventers can be installed on oil rigs and may be located as deep as 7,000 feet or more.
 These devices are designed to stop pockets of gas from rising, but there are some instances when a blowout preventer is not closed fast enough.